As a kid, I was oblivious to the issues in Palestine. I had never heard of Israel, and at that time I didn’t even know what the word “conflict” meant.

 I became an activist, wearing a Palestinian keffiyeh around my peacoat collar to school each day to show my support for the Palestinian people who were being massacred.

 It should then have been no surprise when my AP Spanish teacher saw my keffiyeh and decided to host a debate in our class.
-Amidst my 20 classmates arguing that Israel had a right to self-defense (something I agree with), I was the only person knew the details of the constant violence and the brute force used towards the Palestinian territories.
+Amidst my 20 classmates arguing that Israel had a right to self-defense (something I agree with), I was the only person that knew the details of the constant violence and the brute force used towards the Palestinian territories.

 The family and friends of my Palestinian family wasn’t safe.